Produce precision parts that exceed industry standards.

 CNC machines are equipped with safety features that ensure the well-being of operators.
 For instance, sensors are integrated into several machines that can recognize a broken tool or an incorrectly positioned part.
 The machine will then halt automatically to avoid mishaps.

-In part manufacturing, CNC machining is a subtractive process that involves removing material from a workpiece to create the desired product.
-Some common CNC machining operations used for this purpose include:
+In part manufacturing, precision CNC machining is a subtractive process that involves removing material from a workpiece to create the desired product.
+Some common precision CNC machining operations used for this purpose include:

 CNC Turning